orlantquijada/money-manager/README.md

-# Money-Manager: APowerful Budgeting App
+# Money-Manager: A Powerful Budgeting App

 Money Manager is your all-in-one expense tracking application that helps you take control of your finances.
 Built on the time-tested principles of the envelope budgeting system, empowering you to allocate funds intelligently across different spending categories, ensuring you never overspend or lose sight of your financial goals.